Flag of Chile: Pre-Independence flags

+During colonial times, Chile did not use its own special flag and the symbols of the Spanish monarchy were used throughout the empire.
+One of the most frequently used symbols was the Cross of Burgundy, associated with the Habsburg dynasty, which was a serrated, red saltire crossed on a white cloth.
 In 1785, Carlos III established a uniform flag for all ships of the Spanish Armada, similar to the current flag of Spain.
 The use of this red-and-yellow flag would be extended in 1793 to "maritime towns, castles and coastal defenses."
 Despite the establishment of this new flag, the cross of Burgundy would still often used by colonial entities.